 To get around this, some people do not pull the activation tab until the light is actually needed in an emergency.
 This essentially is a one time use.
 Again, not a practical solution.
 We are going to solve this conundrum by installing a micro switch that can turn solar lights on or off whenever we want.

 To begin with, you are going to need a solar yard light.
 There are various makes and models of solar yard lights available.
-In this article, I am using a 1 lumen light purchased at Wal-Mart but you can find comparable solar lights just about anywhere, including your local hardware store or Amazon.
+In this article, I am using a 1 lumen light purchased at Wal-Mart but you can find comparable solar lights just about anywhere, including your local hardware store.

 You are also going to need some “Micro Switches”.
-If you can not find them locally, they can be purchased from Amazon (see these) or from eBay.
+If you can not find them locally, or from eBay.
 When shopping on eBay, search for “On Off Mini Push Button Switch for Electric Torch.”
-Usually you can buy 10 micro switches for $1.99 and that includes shipping.
 They are shipped directly to you from Hong Kong, so allow some lead time to get your micro switches.
-Amazon is faster but still relatively inexpensive.

 First remove the screws holding the base plate to the solar unit.
 There are 3 screws on the light shown.